Overview

 6. Monetary Design

-The simplest approach—denominating everything in a stablecoin such as USDC and bypassing a native token entirely—is possible but structurally counterproductive.
+A USDC-only protocol can, however, only go so far.
 Without a native token there is no token demand grounded in activation activity, no flywheel connecting creative circulation to monetary value, and no financial stakes attached to governance.
-The currency becomes a royalty-tracking database rather than a new monetary instrument.
+The system remains a royalty distribution mechanism — useful and important, but not yet a new monetary instrument for the creative economy.

 The approach this specification recommends is a managed float anchored to a floor of 1 USDC per CC token, below which the protocol intervenes to defend the floor using a dedicated reserve.
 The floor is set at 1 USDC deliberately: the PCP begins at 1 CC token, so at launch each activation generates at least 1 USDC in payments to creators and publishers.
 The reserve is capitalized at founding from an initial token sale and sustained over time by directing a defined percentage of all activation fees—between one and two and a half percent—into the reserve pool.
 Above the floor the token trades freely; speculative interest is preserved and welcomed, since a growing catalog of activated works creates genuine token demand.